 Rest assured that as an adult my palate has changed, and I have long grown out of that awkward picky-eating phase of my life.

 This continues to be very special dish for me for a myriad of reasons.
 For years when I would travel to visit my mom, she would prepare this to suit my then vegetarian needs.

 Recently, I had a wonderful opportunity to cook this dish live on Instagram with the great Chef Mojdeh.
-We talked, cooked, danced and cried as we reminisced about our childhoods and the traditions associated with Northern Iranian cuisine.
+We talked, cooked, danced, and cried as we reminisced about our childhoods and the traditions associated with Northern Iranian cuisine.

 I did my best to describe the techniques and elements that go into preparing this dish, all in Farsi.
-But even if you are not a Farsi speaker, I have a good feeling you can pick up the love and emotions that went into preparing this dish.
+But even if you are not a Farsi speaker, I have a good feeling you could pick up the love and emotions that went into preparing this dish.